annaramji/houston-blackouts-nightlights-analysis/README.md

 In particular, I will use the VNP46A1 to detect differences in night lights before and after the storm to identify areas that lost electric power.

 I am using two primary nights' data: February 7th and February 16th, as these provide the clearest view (least cloud cover) for the analysis.
+This data was preprocessed and prepared by Ruth Oliver for the Master of Environmental Data Science's Geospatial Analysis course in the Fall quarter, 2023.

 **Citation:**

-NASA Earth Data, Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC) [Data file] Available from: https://ladsweb.modaps.eosdis.nasa.gov/ Access date: December 14, 2023.
+NASA Earth Data, Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC) [Data file] Available from: https://ladsweb.modaps.eosdis.nasa.gov/ Access date: October 26, 2023.

 ### OpenStreetMap data